top of page

 It's time to clean it up!

-Three million tonnes of blue asbestos tailings were dumped here – enough to fill the Melbourne Cricket Ground (MCG) to the brim twice over.
+Three million tonnes of waste from the blue asbestos mines were dumped here more than 60 years ago, enough to fill the Melbourne Cricket Ground (MCG) to the brim twice over.

 Banjima_Elder_Maitland Parker_at_Wittenoom _Yurlu Country_Illuminate Films